quickthyme/qroute/README.md

 [![swiftpm_compatible](https://img.shields.io/badge/swift_pm-compatible-brightgreen.svg?style=flat) ](https://swift.org/package-manager/)
 ![license](https://img.shields.io/github/license/quickthyme/qroute.svg?color=black)

-**QRoute** /'kyoo•root/ - *n* - Declarative general purpose application routing and UI navigation model.
+**QRoute** /'kyoo•root/ - *n* - Declarative *walking* router for UI navigation.

   - human readable composition of complex navigation hierarchies
   - automatic pathfinding between routes
   - declarative, test-friendly solution for driving view navigation
   - compatible with any kind of navigation
   - mediation of input dependencies

+The QRoute walking router is specifically designed to handle situations where you have a hierarchical arrangement of scenes, pages, windows, or views, and you need a clean, declarative way in which to define, orchestrate, and drive sweeping, multi-step navigation routines.

+QRoute will determine the nearest path and then `drive` your custom `resolvers` *(the components that integrate with your particular UI navigation framework)*, asynchronously invoking them in the correct order, until finally arriving at the destination.

 <br />